ursa-mikail/bolting_and_molting_with_rust_an_anarchist_coding_cook_book/chapter_05/sections/01/readme.md

 Rust’s memory safety and concurrency features are like a well-guarded vault.
 Sure, it might take some extra time to get the keys, but once you’ve earned them, you can store and access things safely and reliably.

-The borrow checker may feel like a prison guard at first, but once you understand its rules, life becomes easy. 不借有还, 再借不难 – Once you borrow and return, the next borrow will be simple.
+The borrow checker may feel like a prison guard at first, but once you understand its rules, life becomes easy. 有借有还, 再借不难 – Once you established `borrow and return` trust credit, the next borrow will be simple.

 ### Your Road Out of Purgatory
 Embrace the rules, and you'll unlock Rust's power and memory safety without breaking a sweat.